BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/delete-connection.rst

 Delete Connection
 =================

-`master command list`_

-URL-Pattern

-  PROVIDER_URI/jndi-key/connection-*nnn*

-Expected-Parameters
+`back to commands`_

+:URL-Pattern: *provider-uri*/jndi-key/connection-*nnn*

-  None
+:Parameters: None

-Returns

-  N/A
+:Returns: N/A

 This DELETE request stops and deletes the connection with the specified URI.
 This command

 * removes all the sessions created by the connection.

+    - First the sessions are closed,

+    - then the sessions JMS objects are removed from the HJB runtime,

+    - finally the connection is closed, and removed.

-First the sessions are closed and then their JMS objects are removed from the HJB runtime.
-Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.
+    - Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html
 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_